From A Wiki of Ice and Fire

 Far more often a bastard is acknowledged but not legitimized.
 For example, Eddard Stark acknowledged Jon Snow as his son and a member of House Stark, but did not legitimize him.
 Snow retained the bastard name of the North and the social status it conferred, and did not enter the line of succession of House Stark.
 Many bastards are never acknowledged and do not know who their fathers are.
 One example is Gendry.

 The baseborn have few rights under the law and custom when it comes to rights of inheritance.
 A bastard may inherit if the father has no other trueborn children nor any other likely kin to follow him.
 Additionally, a bastard can inherit if he is legitimized by a royal decree.
 It is unclear whether a legitimized bastard would be placed in the succession according to birth order, or would be placed at the end, after the trueborn children.

 However, any man can be knighted, even a bastard.
-A bastard may even be appointed to the Kingsguard.
-In the Night's Watch, any man may rise to command, no matter the circumstances of their birth, such was the case of Cotter Pyke, commander of Eastwatch-by-the-sea, and Jon Snow and Robin Hill, who became its Lord Commanders.
+A bastard may even be appointed to the Kingsguard; two such knights, Robert Flowers and Addison Hill, rose to become Lord Commander of the Kingsguard.
+In the Night's Watch, any man may rise to command, no matter the circumstances of their birth.
+Such were the cases of Cotter Pyke, commander of Eastwatch-by-the-Sea, and Jon Snow and Robin Hill, who became Lord Commanders.

 It is considered rude to pry into the origins of a man's natural children.
 Men say that bastards are born from lust and lies, grow up more swiftly than other children, and their nature is wanton and treacherous.